nuremics/nuremics/README.md

 ## Get Started

+Now that you've explored the core principles behind the **NUREMICS®** framework, it's time to go deeper into the matrix.

-To begin your coding journey with the **NUREMICS®** framework, you can now head over to the [`nuremics-apps`](https://github.com/nuremics/nuremics-apps) repository.
-There, you'll learn how to build domain-specific processes and applications, and how to use them as an end user.
+You can now head over to the [`nuremics-apps`](https://github.com/nuremics/nuremics-apps) repository, where the real adventure begins: you'll learn how to define domain-specific **process items**, assemble them into complete **applications**, and run them as an end-user.

+Welcome to the code 🧬